I’m into riding…

 On the bike, I’ve been riding 5 or 6 days a week, about 3-4,000 miles a year for many years, outside from March through November and mostly on the trainer during the winter.
 I ride several centuries most years, train with buddies, with a cycling club and on my own, and do every combination of training from distance rides to intervals to sprints to hill repeats.
 I have goals, follow a training program and track my stats.
 (It keeps me going.)
 I own a carbon fiber endurance rim brake road bike – a Specialized Roubaix SL3 Pro that would cost about $5K if I had to buy a new one like it today.
 My disc brake bike is a Parlee Altum, also carbon, that has an endurance fit with a race bike feel.
 I’m regularly buying, trying out and then selling different wheelsets and components for reviews but own more of those than I’d like my wife to know about so won’t get any more specific here.

 I ride, mostly in the New England region of the United States where I live, because I love it and it keeps me in shape, clears my head and offers some friendly competition.
 I’ve broken my collar bone, femur and been hit by a car while riding.
 Still kicking it.

 A rider’s perspective, not an industry bias…

-I represent the rider’s perspective – yours and mine.
-I don’t bring any industry biases.
-I have never tried to make it as a bike racer, never been sponsored by or worked for a bike company, never worked in a bike shop or been a cycling journalist.
+I and my fellow testers represent the rider’s perspective – yours and mine.
+We don’t bring any industry biases.
+I have never tried to make it as a professional bike racer, never been sponsored by or worked for a bike company, never worked in a bike shop or been a cycling journalist.
 Same with my fellow testers.
 These are not bad things.
 I love a lot of what these people do.
 It’s just not where I and I’ll guess most of you come from.